hashicorp/terraform-getting-started-gcp-cloud-shell/README.md

 ## Use a Custom Image

 This tutorial works with the image used above.
-However, the version of Terraform included in that image may not be the latest version.
-You can build a Docker image with the latest version instead if you prefer.
+However, the version of Terraform included in that image (`v1.0.1`) may not be the latest version.
+You can build and use a Docker image with the latest version.

 ### Build the Docker Image